weld/weld-testing/junit5/README.md

 ### `@AddExtensions`

-Registers one or more extensions within Weld container; this is programmatic replacement for placing the extension in `META-INF`.
+Registers one or more extensions within the Weld container.
+This is the programmatic replacement for placing the extension in `META-INF`.

 ### `@AddPackages`

-Adds all bean classes from listed packages to Weld container.
+Adds all bean classes from listed packages to the Weld container.
 Packages are selected by providing any bean class in the package.
 You can also specify if this should be done recursively using the `recursive` parameter.

 ### `@EnableAlternativeStereotypes`

-Enables given alternative stereotype.
+Enables given alternative stereotypes.

 ### `@EnableAlternatives`

-Selects and alternative for the test bean archive.
+Selects given alternatives for the test bean archive.

 ### `@ExcludeBean`

 Excludes a bean, or multiple beans, that include a bean defining annotation (e.g. scope) from automatic discovery.
-This can be helpful to allow replacing a bean class with a different implementation; typically a mock.
+This can be helpful to allow replacing a bean class with a different implementation, typically a mock.

 The type of bean to exclude is implied by the annotated field's type or annotated method's return type.
 If the type is a base class or interface all beans extending/implementing that type will be excluded.

 NOTE: This annotation will only exclude beans defined by class annotations.
 It will not exclude beans of the implied type that are defined by `@Produces` producer methods/fields or synthetic beans.
-Also, current implementation excludes beans based on type, disregarding any qualifiers that are specified.
+Also, the current implementation excludes beans based on type, disregarding any qualifiers that are specified.

 ```java
 import org.jboss.weld.junit5.auto.ExcludeBean;